top of page

 Understanding the Problem

-Celebrating special moments is usually paired with a gift or experience that commemorates the occasion.
-When exploring gift-giving, I looked closer into the concept of "Love Languages," which describe the different ways that people express and receive love.
-This was helpful as my initial idea was to drive the app toward just physical gifting.
+Special moments are often marked by a gift or experience that honors the occasion.
+As I delved into the world of gift-giving, I delved deeper into the notion of "Love Languages," which outlines the diverse ways people demonstrate and receive love.
+This insight proved valuable as my initial idea focused solely on physical gifts.

 0_jbvHhG0ZU8IB2iYi..0.jpeg